 Seasons Greetings from ESSA

-A message from Dr. Lucy Heady, CEO of ESSA, as she highlights key achievements from 2020 to end the year.
+A message from Dr. Lucy Heady, Chief Executive Officer at Education Sub Saharan Africa (ESSA) as she highlights key achievements from 2020 to end the year.

 As we near the end of an epic 2020, I wanted to take a moment to reflect on ESSA’s achievements during this unprecedented year.

 It has been a turbulent time for us all and we at ESSA have been grateful that the team has stayed safe and well throughout.